Shhshsh-lang/UAS-WORK/README.md

 but I was not able to get the colour range
 So I asked gunmay bhaiya then he gave me the solution Till now I have just made the grassy area with different colour

+4 OCTOBER 2024
+today i made the burnt area with different colour in a different image and also merged both the images to get the burnt and non burnt area with different colour on the same image then i tried finding the number of triangles for this i refered to youtube and found different methods (i would be going to use method in which cv2.polydp() method is used ) for this i needed contours but in gray image i was not getting the blue tringlei i tried but am not able to solve it